Reading time: About 4 minutes

 That record-keeping taught me an indelible fact: Moods are just moods — fluid, short-term and fleeting.

 If you want to become a writer, keep reminding yourself that mood follows action.

 An earlier version of this post first appeared on my blog on March 30/21.

 My video podcast last week described how mindmapping can help book authors.
 Go here to see the video or read the transcript, and you can also subscribe to my YouTube channel.

 Need some help developing a sustainable writing routine?
 Learn more about my Get It Done program.
 The group is now full but there is turn-over each month, and priority will go to those who have applied first.
 You can go directly to the application form and you’ll hear back from me within 24 hours.

 Have you ever noticed how mood always follows action?
+What did you take from that discovery?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by March 31/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+Anyone who comments on today’s post (or any others) by March 31/23 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
 Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
 It’s easy!